shreyan1993/weather-forecast-app/README.md

 - The autocomplete dropwdown caters for the basic keyboard controls and screen-reader accessibility requirement because why not.

+# Assumptions

+- The component structure is divided into Atom, Molecules and Oraganisms in increasing order of their complexity and reusabilty.
+Atoms are like basic elements that can be consumed by any components inside Molecule or Organisms structure.
+Organisms are the largest of all elements and mostly all the final UI is put together in these folders.

+- The data layer has been abstracted by the help of a context provider so that the components can only take care of interactions and states.

+- The custom `useLocation` context provided consumes the `useWeatherData` and `useLocationData` hooks which is provided to all components.

+- There is a lot of abstraction that can always happen and lot of components can be further split which are not done in the best interest of time.
+(Refactors can always happen)

+- The idea of global css and global typings are present to demonstrate the idea of also pulling out global types and styles to make the codebase further cleaner.
+However there are still remaining bits and pieces that can still be pulled out to a more global level.

+- Unit Test using RTL and Jest have been written for the majority of the code base to demo TDD principles.

+- React 18 has been used as the latest version as the create-react-app commands comes with the latest package.

+- Types of each component are present locally within each component folder , however some may also like having all the types defined under the `typings` folder.
+It is purely a matter of choice.

+- setTimeouts have been added as debouncers to certain api calls to optimise performance and not call the api successively as the user keeps typing.

+- There is `/404` route created which has link to the homepage which is added to demo the ability of routing within the app.

+- assets for all the images and icons are placed inside the assets folder in root.

+- Most of the Global css and variables are created under App.Theme.ts to demonstrate clear ability to also scope out css by keeping it clean.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 📸  Desktop  📸
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------